Get a free, no obligation personal loan quote with rates as low as 9.99%

 Step 4: Get Paid

-If your claim is approved, the insurance provider will pay out your benefit.
+If your claim is approved, the insurance provider will pay your benefit.
 Keep in mind, however, that you will not receive the funds yourself.

 Instead, the insurance benefit will be paid to your creditor or lender to pay down your debt.
 For instance, if you still have an outstanding credit card balance, the benefit will be paid to your credit card provider to pay off your balance.